Qytezë

 Qyteza (little town) was formed during the 18th century from the Orthodox settlers of nearby abandoned villages, wrecked from the Ottoman oppression.
 Local people have contributed to the Albanian National Awakening, June Revolution, and the National Liberation Movement (Albania).

-Vasil Tromara, an Albanian patriot, would be remembered for raising the Albanian flag in Korçë, on November 28, 1920, marking the end of the inter-dependencies of the region and final incorporation in Albania.
+Vasil Tromara, an Albanian patriot, is remembered for raising the Albanian flag in Korçë, on November 28, 1920, marking the end of the inter-dependencies of the region and final incorporation in Albania.

 Migration has always characterized the village; nowadays only a few families are still residing in it.